06 Jun How should I change my habits now that I’m pregnant?

 3. Artificial sugars and sweeteners- it’s a good rule of thumb for all of us to avoid these but it’s an absolute necessity if you are pregnant.
 Avoid these at all costs.

-4. Medications- be cautious with medications because many have the tendency to cross the placental barrier and effect the baby.
+4. Medications- be cautious with medications because many have the tendency to cross the placental barrier and affect the baby.

 One of the most common nuisances in pregnant moms is morning sickness.
 It affects everyone differently and it is often caused by hypoglycemia or “low blood sugar”.
 Since your baby steals your food as you sleep, you’ll generally wake up in the morning with very low blood sugar which is often what causes the sickness.
 A trick that worked for my wife was to keep a snack near the bed.
 The moment her eyes opened in the morning, she was consuming something and she didn’t suffer like others (maybe she was just lucky?).